 Alcohol and drug misuse

-Get further information on the types of alcohol and drugs misuse and where to go for advice and support.
+Get further information on the types of drugs misuse and where to go for advice and support below.

-If you use drugs you could be putting your health at risk, regardless of how often you use it.
-People who use drugs usually have problems with money, housing, jobs and other social issues.
+If you use drugs you could be putting your health at risk, regardless of how frequent your use is.
+Common illegal drugs are cannabis, cocaine, ecstasy and heroin.
+Common health effects are:

 722 Young People’s Service provides confidential support for young people up to 19 years old who use drugs or alcohol or are affected by someone else’s use.